 - 2 3/4 cups (680 mL) tomato sauce, or tomato juice

 - 7 1/2 cups (1,875 mL) boiling water

 - Preheat oven to 400 degrees Fahrenheit.

 - Prior to placing chicken in frying pan, remove any excess fat and overhanging skin.
 Squeeze the juice of one lemon over all the chicken pieces, on all sides.
-Sprinkle evenly with salt and pepper.
+Sprinkle evenly with 1 teaspoon salt and 1 teaspoon pepper.

 - Cook chicken pieces until all sides are nicely browned, approximately 5 – 7 minutes per side (remember, you are not cooking the chicken through, simply frying the skin).

 - Once all of the chicken is browned, transfer the pieces to a baking pan.
 We used a round roasting pan which was approximately 15 inches in diameter.

 - To the pan add 1/4 cup olive oil, 2 3/4 cups tomato sauce, and 7 1/2 cups boiling water.
 Sprinkle with 2/3 teaspoon of cinnamon.